geotrellis/geopyspark/docs/index.rst

 this project is released under the Apache 2 License.

 GeoPySpark seeks to utilize GeoTrellis to allow for the reading, writing, and operating on raster data.
-Thus, its able to scale to the data and still be able to perform well.
+Thus, it's able to scale to the data and still be able to perform well.

 In addition to raster processing, GeoPySpark allows for rasters to be rendered